base0010/restapidocs/docs/index.rst

 .. image:: ./hwfreedom_antennas.png
    :width: 600

-*Figure: A variety of front end options.*
+*Figure: A variety of COTS and FLOSS Radio Options.*

 **We do not gatekeep across hardware, locality or RF frontend**